 One way to tell if your file is valid before uploading to IngramSpark is by running your file through IDPF’s free ePub Validator (http://validator.idpf.org/).
 Be aware, this tool only accepts files up to 10 MB.
 Also, note there are e-retailer specific requirements IDPF does not check.

-Compensation (royalties) for eBooks is 40% of the list price of your eBook.
+Compensation payments for eBook sales is 40% of the list price of your eBook.
 If your account has opted out of the Amazon agreement, royalties are 45% of the list price.

 eBook retailers have 25 days after month end to report eBook sales to Ingram.
 For this reason, the sales report you receive will be for sales 60 days prior.
 See chart below for payment schedule.

 *If there were no distribution sales, you will not receive a compensation report email.